Predictive Maintenance Software

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds predictive maintenance models that use equipment sensor data to detect anomalies and forecast failures before they occur.
-We integrate with your CMMS to trigger work orders automatically when the model detects a developing fault.
-Model monitoring and retraining keep the system accurate as equipment behaviour changes.
-A single equipment-type model with CMMS integration typically runs $30,000 to $80,000 at a fixed cost.
+RaftLabs builds predictive maintenance models that read equipment sensor data to detect anomalies and forecast failures before they occur.
+We train on your historical failure data, integrate with your CMMS to auto-create work orders, and monitor for model drift.
+A first single-equipment-type model starts around $30,000 to $80,000; a multi-asset platform grows to $200,000 as you expand coverage.

 Trusted by